oracle-quickstart/oci-arch-ci-cd/README.md

 Go to the repo https://github.com/KartikShrikantHegde/jenkins-helloworld.
 Fork it.

-On the right side, Go to `settings`.
-Then on the left, click on `webhooks`.
+On the right side, Go to `Settings`.
+Then on the left, click on `Webhooks`.

-You should see an option to add webhook. click on it.
+You should see an option to `Add webhook`. click on it.

-For payload URL enter -> `http://<public-ip-of-the-instance>:8080/github-webhook/`
+For `Payload URL` enter -> `http://<public-ip-of-the-instance>:8080/github-webhook/`

-For content type, choose -> `application/json`
+For `Content type`, choose -> `application/json`

 Leave the secret field blank.

-select `send me everything` for the field `For Which events would you like to trigger this webhook`
+select `send me everything` for the field For `Which events would you like to trigger this webhook`

 Add webhook and you are done.

 ## Step 4: Generate github token

-Now click on your github account profile, and click on settings.
+Now click on your github account profile, and click on Settings.

 On the left side, you will see an option `Developer settings`.
 Click on it.